Biometric Cashless System and ParentPay

 How is money entered into the system?

-(a) ParentPay online with a credit/debit card to pay for trips, meals etc
+(a) ParentPay online with a credit/debit card to pay for meals

 (b) ParentPay PayPoint.
-A selection of local PayPoints is enclosed in this pack, alternatively you can check the location of outlets convenient to you at http://www.paypoint.co.uk/locator.aspx
+A selection of local PayPoints, alternatively you can check the location of outlets convenient to you at http://www.paypoint.co.uk/locator.aspx

 (c) Revaluation Machines – Revaluation Units will be located in the school which can be used to top up student accounts for MEALS.
 These will be located in B Block corridor and in Take 5, and will accept £20, £10 and £5 notes and £2, £1, 50p, 20p and 10p coins (1p, 2p, 5p coins cannot be used).